kopuskopecik/aws-projects/002-milliseconds-converter/README.md

 - As a second step, deployment the web application using Python's Flask framework.

+## Cloudformation

-- Lastly, deploy the solution in the development environment on AWS Application Load Balancer using AWS Cloudformation Service to showcase your project.
+Lastly, deploy the solution in the development environment on AWS Application Load Balancer using AWS Cloudformation Service to showcase your project.
 In the development environment, the Cloudformation template has using the followings,

    - The application stack should be created with new AWS resources.